hartwigmedical/hmftools/vicc-importer/README.md

 In order to load the VICC database into a MySQL database, one needs to:
  * Create the database using create_vicc_database.sql script from the VICC importer resources.
- * Run ViccJsonSQLImporter with the following arguments:
+ * Run ViccJsonSQLImporter (default class in the vicc-importer jar) with the following arguments:

 Argument  | Description
 ---|---